remusa/algorithms-practice/concepts/design-patterns.md

 ## Factory Pattern

 * Used to create many objects.
+* Allows a class to defer instatiation to subclasses.
 * A way of creating an *interface* for creating objects, allowing subclasses to define which classes to instantiate.
 * Use for different objects with common characteristics.
 * Example: in a website we can have multiple members types, but all still be members with common characteristics.